Wololoeren/Distastic-Rules/README.md

 **Self-inflicted damage**: Unique damage instants without an attacker.

-**Spillover damage**: Unique damage instants without an attacker, it is conveted from "damage" and "extra damage" leftover when a player dies.
+**Spillover-damage**: Unique damage instants without an attacker, it is conveted from damage, extra-damage and spillover-damage leftover when a player dies.

 ## Triggers
 **When**: Effect is applied with the result (pause ongoing execution resolve then add this result to the ongoing result then continue).